VaseOS/Vase/.github/docs/ci_faq.md

 `$ timedatectl set-timezone Asia/Honk_Kong`

 Sometimes if the CMOS battery of a BIOS is dead, the issue is that your preferred settings can get reset.
 And cause issues for example older BIOS can reset to `Octane RST` for SATA Mode.

+- Error with `chmod /root`

+This can mean the disk is unreachable by archinstall, you can try resetting this disk to a linux compatible format (and/or unlocked) before isntallation.